IvanDerlich/weather-app/README.md

 # Weather App

-Use public APIs to render the weather of diferent locations
+Use public APIs to render the weather of different locations

 ## Demo